Luka140/AE4ASM599-ros-gazebo/README.md

 ros2 launch environment_reconstruction launch_3d_reconstruction.launch.py
 ```

+The vehicle can be driven around using the arrow keys.
+Pressing "S" stops the vehicle.
+For this to work, the 'key publisher' in Gazebo needs to be enabled.

+To request a 3D reconstruction either press:
+    "C" or press "Enter"

-In a new window a request can be made to reconstruct the environment.
+In a new console window a manual request can also be made to reconstruct the environment.
 Make sure that the gazebo simulation is actually running at this point, and not paused.
 ```
 source /opt/ros/humble/setup.bash
 source install/setup.bash